DotRacel/MT5700M-CN/README.md

 Send command `AT^PHYNUM=IMEI,[Original IMEI]` to change it.
 You may use command like `ATI` to check if this works.
 ```⚠️ Cautious: Remember to backup your current IMEI before changing it```

+### How to update/degrade firmware
+Firmware can be updated easily on Windows platform.
+You can download update wizards provided below to flash a **specific** version of firmware.

 ## 🔗 Related Resources
 - [MT5700M PHY AT ETH Control](https://github.com/Coming-2022/mt5700m_at_control)